 break, it will not be that drain hose.

-This PTFE hose is rated at 400 degree Fahrenheit.
-One disadvantage of using PTFE braided
+This PTFE hose is rated at 400 degrees Fahrenheit, but a disadvantage of using this hose is

 which can make it difficult to make

 sharp bends.
 If you need something more flexible, have a look at

 <<< Keep in mind that if your engine has a later

 (740/940) style oil filter mount, such as shown here, then your hose may need a 45 degree fitting

 If you find the PTFE hose is a bit too

 flexible, perhaps a rubber type hose will suit you better.
 Yoshifab will tell you they prefer

 (pictured at left).